 After all, a good night’s sleep is a top priority for anyone with a busy, active lifestyle, and having the right kind of mattress spring for your body can make a huge impact on sleep quality.

-More often than not, you’re going to see two types of mattress springs on the market: pocket-coil and innerspring.
+More often than not, you’re going to see two types of mattress springs on the market: encased-coil and innerspring.
 But what do these two words mean?
 And how do you know which one is better for your “Zzz time”?